GeoffreyY/nobigfollows/README.md

 In order to test locally, I also have `http://localhost:5000/redirect/register` etc., a total of 6 redirect urls.

-NOTE: This is subject to change, I'll find a better method that doesn't need so many redirect urls if I have time.

 Finally, it's recommended to set `NODE_ENV` to `production` on heroku, and `development` locally.